jupyterlab/jupyter-ai/docs/source/users/index.md

     $ conda activate jupyter-ai
     $ pip install jupyter_ai

-If you are using an Apple Silicon-based Mac (M1, M1 Pro, M2, etc.), you need to uninstall the `pip` provided version of `grpcio` and install the version provided by `conda` instead.

-    $ pip uninstall grpcio; conda install grpcio

 If you are not using JupyterLab and you only want to install the Jupyter AI `%%ai` magic, you can run:

     $ pip install jupyter_ai_magics